Sid-Bhatia-0/SimpleDraw.jl/README.md

 |FilledRectangle|4.393 μs<br>0 bytes|72.216 μs<br>0 bytes|1.179 ms<br>0 bytes|
 |Cross|52.212 ns<br>0 bytes|945.432 ns<br>0 bytes|5.289 μs<br>0 bytes|
 |HollowCross|71.390 ns<br>0 bytes|926.110 ns<br>0 bytes|4.900 μs<br>0 bytes|

+### Fonts

+This package supports bitmap fonts for [ASCII](https://en.wikipedia.org/wiki/ASCII) characters at this point.
+We use a subset of [Terminus Font](http://terminus-font.sourceforge.net/) for drawing the glyphs.
+Terminus Font is licensed under the SIL Open Font License, Version 1.1.
+The license is included as OFL.TXT in the `/src/fonts` directory in this repository, and is also available with a FAQ at [http://scripts.sil.org/OFL](http://scripts.sil.org/OFL).

 ## List of drawables